Suspect's attorney says his client's family is in shock

 According to the criminal complaint, the suspects had been planning the attack since February.

-They first thought to kill the victim by placing duct tape over her mouth while she was sleeping and stabbing her in the neck, the complaint read.
+They first thought to kill the victim by placing duct tape over her mouth while she was sleeping and stabbing her in the neck, the complaint says.

-Next, the plan was to kill her in a bathroom where there was floor drain that could make cleanup easier, it continued.
+Next, the plan was to kill her in a park bathroom where there was a floor drain that could make cleanup easier, it continued.

-But, finally, the girls decided to do it in a park while playing a game of hide-and-seek, the complaint read.
+But, finally, the girls decided to carry out the attack in the park while playing a game of hide-and-seek, the complaint says.

-It states: “As they left for the park … (the victim) was walking in front of them and Geyser lifted up the left side of her while jacket and displayed the knife tucked in her waistband.
-Weier stated she gave Geyser a look with wide eyes and, when asked what that meant Weier stated, ‘I thought, dear god, this was really happening.’”
+It states: “As they left for the park … (the victim) was walking in front of them and Geyser lifted up the left side of her white jacket and displayed the knife tucked in her waistband.
+Weier stated she gave Geyser a look with wide eyes and, when asked what that meant Weier stated, ‘I thought, dear god, this was really happening.’ “

 ‘One millimeter away’ from death